 The Fifth Amendment of the United States Constitution and Article I, Section 17 of the Texas Constitution protect you from a number of unlawful practices, such as a conviction without due process, facing charges for the same crime, and the taking of property for a public use without just compensation.
 However, the government can take your property if they provide just compensation, thanks to the concept of eminent domain.
 Because Texas is a growing state for infrastructure development, many landowners face property takings from the government—and the compensation they receive is not always just.

 If the government is using eminent domain to take your property, you need a lawyer who can evaluate your claim and fight for your best interests.
-The attorneys at Marrs Ellis & Hodge LLP can protect your rights.
+Our Texas eminent domain lawyers at Marrs Ellis & Hodge LLP can protect your rights.

 Why Choose Us